 A Stand for Children Oregon analysis finds the state’s short elementary school year makes chronic absenteeism more consequential for its students than others nationwide.

-The analysis from the education advocacy nonprofit uses National Center for Education Statistics data from 2020 that outlines the minimum number of instructional hours each state requires.
-While the U.S. average minimum number is 975 hours a year (calculated to account for elementary level minimum hours), for Oregon students in elementary school, that number is about 900.
-That means each year, Oregon students automatically lose out on about 75 additional hours of instructional time.
+The analysis by the education advocacy nonprofit uses National Center for Education Statistics data from 2020 that outlines the minimum number of instructional hours each state requires.
+While the average minimum instructional hours in the U.S. is 975 a year (calculated to account for elementary-level minimum hours), that number for Oregon students in elementary school is about 900.
+That means Oregon students automatically lose about 75 hours of instructional time each year compared with students nationwide.

 Jessica Cobian, Stand Oregon’s policy and government affairs manager, says these two problems amplify each other.
-Four years into elementary school, a student with perfect attendance would have attended school for 3,900 hours if following the national minimum instruction hours, or 3,601 hours if following Oregon’s minimum requirements.
-But if the student is chronically absent, they would have attended school for 3,510 hours or 3,241 hours, respectively.
+Four years into elementary school, a student with perfect attendance would have attended school for 3,900 hours if following the national minimum instructional hours, or 3,601 hours following Oregon’s minimum requirements.
+But a student who is chronically absent would attend for no more than 3,510 hours or 3,241 hours, respectively.

 Those numbers show two things.